nickyj74/byo-reddit-app/README.md

 <div>
   <h2>Features <br/></h2>
     <p>
-      - When first visiting there will be an initial view of the data and users will be able to search data using different terms.<br />
+      - When first visiting there will be an initial view of the chosen search parameter (Popular).
+Users can amend the search data to search for a feed based on their own preferences.<br />
+      - If users encounter an error state, there will be a message logged to the browser to show that there is an error, and they are then able to search a different term and move on from this error state.
+Any errors are also logged to the console.

-      - Data can be filtered based on predefined categories.<br />
+      ## STILL TO WRITE - Data can be filtered based on predefined categories.<br />
     </p>